Open All Hours

-Open All Hours is a British television sitcom created and written by Roy Clarke for the BBC.
-It ran for 26 episodes over four series, which aired in 1976, 1981, 1982, and 1985.
-The programme was developed from a television pilot broadcast in Ronnie Barker's Seven of One (1973) comedy anthology series.
+Open All Hours is a British television sitcom created and written by Roy Clarke for the BBC, starring Ronnie Barker as penny-pinching corner-shopkeeper Albert Arkwright and David Jason as his assistant and nephew Granville.
+The series began as a 1973 episode of Barker’s comedy anthology Seven of One and later ran for 26 episodes across four series, first broadcast on BBC2 from 20 February 1976, and on BBC1 from 1981 to 6 October 1985.

+Set in a small grocer’s shop in Balby, Doncaster, the programme follows Arkwright’s attempts to maximise profits and pursue nurse Gladys Emmanuel (Lynda Baron), while Granville struggles with long hours and a stalled social life.
+The supporting cast includes Stephanie Cole, Maggie Ollerenshaw, Kathy Staff and Barbara Flynn.

 Open All Hours ranked eighth in the 2004 Britain's Best Sitcom poll.
-A sequel, titled Still Open All Hours, aired from 2013 to 2019.
+A sequel series, Still Open All Hours, aired from 2013 to 2019.

 Premise

 The show's setting is a small grocer's shop in Balby, a suburb of Doncaster in South Yorkshire.
 The owner, Albert Arkwright (Ronnie Barker), is a middle-aged miser with a stammer and a knack for selling.
 His nephew Granville (David Jason) is his beleaguered put-upon errand boy who blames his work schedule for his lacklustre social life.

 Across the road lives nurse Gladys Emmanuel (Lynda Baron), largely occupied by her professional rounds, and her elderly mother.
 Arkwright longs to marry Gladys, but she resists his persistent pressures.
 In later episodes it is explained that the two have been engaged for many years but have been unable to wed because of the advanced age of her mother, for whom she cares at home, as well as the mutual loathing between her mother and Arkwright.
 Though short-tempered with her fiancé, she is concerned for his and Granville's welfare.
 In order to avoid Gladys's mother, Arkwright frequently attempts to 'visit' Gladys via a ladder to an upstairs window, which often ends in catastrophe.

 Every episode ended with Arkwright delivering a monologue to himself reflecting on the day's events as he closed the shop for the evening.